-Parkland students were in the galleries when, days after the shooting, Florida’s House of Representatives voted two-to-one not to consider a bill banning the kind of military weapon that mowed down their friends.
+Parkland students, for instance, were in the galleries when, days after the shooting, Florida’s House of Representatives voted two-to-one not to consider a bill banning the kind of military weapon that mowed down their friends.
 One Parkland student was photographed covering her mouth as if she were about to sob or vomit.
 So it goes.

-At his hotel with his mom the morning of O’Brien’s show, Ruzich watches Parkland student David Hogg address Florida’s lawmakers on CNN: “We’re children.
+At his hotel with his mom the morning of O’Brien’s show, the article says, Ruzich watches Parkland student David Hogg address Florida’s lawmakers on CNN: “We’re children.
 You guys are the adults.
 You need to take some action.”

 But most of the action recently has come from the students.
 They – and we – are up against what Hannah Arendt calls “automatic historical or political processes,” ones that seem both disastrous and inevitable.
 Yet action – “the work of faith,” as Arendt calls it – can perform miracles to interrupt these processes1: